Quick Links

 49----Mill, John Stuart [English economist and philosopher 1806-1873].
 Wallace was particularly intrigued by this major figure's ideas on land reform and social economy.

 46----Sclater, Philip Lutley [English ornithologist 1829-1913].
-Sclater, Secretary of the Zoological Society and editor of the journal Ibis, shared many of Wallace's natural history interests despite his lukewarm adoption of Darwinism.
+Sclater, Secretary of the Zoological Society and editor of the journal Ibis, shared many of Wallace's natural history interests despite his lukewarm reception of Darwinism.

 44----George, Henry [American economist and reformer 1839-1897].
 George's efforts on behalf of land reform made him better known (and more influential) on the subject than Wallace, even in England.